LoyolaChicagoBooks/introcs-csharp/rst/filewrite.rst

 Usually this means you forgot to close the file!

-MonoDevelop places ``sample.txt`` in a hard-to-guess place in the file system, that is *not* shown in the Solution pad!
+MonoDevelop places ``sample.txt`` in a hard-to-guess place in the file system, that is *not* shown in the Solution pad, so do not look for it there!
-From the top File menu, you can Open the file sample.txt, drilling down from the project directory, through the
-:file:`bin` folder to the :file:`Debug` folder.
+You *can* see it in an operating system file window.
+The easiest way to do that in MonoDevelop is to right-click in the Solution pad on the project, and select Open Containing Folder.
+This should start you in the project directory.
+Then you can drill down through the :file:`bin` folder to the :file:`Debug` folder.
+You can open the ``sample.txt`` file with your favorite text processor.
 It should contain just what was written!

+That folder also contains the executable program created when MonoDevelop builds your project.

-If you were to run the program from the command line, the file would appear in the current directory.
+If you were to run the program from the command line instead of from MonoDevelop, the file would appear in the current directory.

-As you can use a :ref:`Format-Strings` with ``Console`` methods ``Write`` and ``WriteLine``, you can also use a format string with a ``StreamWriter``, and embed fields by using braces in the format string.
+As you can use a :ref:`Format-Strings` with functions ``Write`` and ``WriteLine`` ,of the ``Console`` class, you can also use a format string with the corresponding methods of a ``StreamWriter``, and embed fields by using braces in the format string.